Vritra-Networks/vritra-networks.github.io/index.md

 Vritra Networks is the name of [my](https://rakhesh.com) future IT Consultancy firm.
 It doesn't currently exist but some day it might.

-I've always felt that coming up with a name that gelled with me was the first step towards this, but for a long time I couldn't come up with any.
+I've always felt that coming up with a name that gelled with me was the first step towards setting up my own firm, but for a long time I couldn't come up with anything.
 Then one day sometime in April or May 2020 this name popped into my head and luckily the domain names etc. were available so I started using it everywhere.

-## What about the name?
+# What about the name?
 The name "Vritra Networks" is a pun on the name of the network monitoring company [ThousandEyes](https://www.thousandeyes.com/).
 Non-Indians may not be aware of it but the name Thousand Eyes is a reference to the King of Gods Indra.
 I am not sure if the founders of ThousandEyes had this in mind, but considering they are Indians I'd say it's a safe bet.
 It's a cool name in that it has a mythological reference and also a technical one in terms of what their product does.

-## Who Indra?
+# Who is Indra?
 Indra is the King of Gods in Hindu mythology.

 Legend has it that Indra, who was a bit of a ladies-man as most Kingly Gods seem to be (example: Zeus), took fancy to the beautiful Ahalya who was the wife of Sage Gautam.
 She didn’t give in to him, so as the Gods are won’t to do (example: Zeus!) he shape-shifted to appear as Sage Gautam and when the real Sage Gautam was out of the house Indra appeared in his form and made love to Ahalya.
 During the course of their love-making she realised something was not right but didn’t do much about it (am not sure what she could have done anyways based on a hunch).